Spread the word – on your own

 Add your property to the

-Post little signs on community bulletin boards.
+Post mini signs on community bulletin boards.

 Join the landscaping committee of your homeowner’s association, place of worship, or place of employment.